Whose Eggs Are Used in Surrogacy- Your Guide to Egg Donor Surrogacy Process

 Normally, it’s best not to use the surrogate’s eggs.
 They usually use a donor egg instead.
 This choice is made to avoid problems later.
 The intended parents might face legal issues if the surrogate uses her egg.
 There’s also a concern that the surrogate might get too emotionally attached to the child.

 The surrogacy process has many steps, from finding a gestational surrogate to dealing with the legal and medical side.
-It’s important for intended parents to understand this journey of family building through surrogacy.
+Intended parents need to understand this journey of family building through surrogacy.

 Finding a Gestational Surrogate